-Good Faith Effort Strategy - One of two basic affirmative action plan strategies.
-This emphasizes identifying and eliminating the obstacles to hiring and promoting women and minorities on the assumption that eliminating these obstacles will result in increased utilization of women and minorities.
+Good Faith Effort Strategy - An affirmative action strategy that emphasizes identifying and eliminating the obstacles to hiring and promoting women and minorities, and increasing the minority or female applicant flow.

-Reverse Discrimination - The claim that, due to affirmative action quota systems, white males are discriminated against.
+Reverse Discrimination - Claim that, due to affirmative action quota systems, white males are discriminated against.